great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/distribution.md

 :::tip[GX tip for column-level Expectations]
 - Use the `mostly` parameter to allow for acceptable deviations in your data, providing flexibility in your validations.
 - Regularly update your reference distributions (e.g., in `ExpectColumnKlDivergenceToBeLessThan`) to reflect the most recent data patterns.
-- Combine multiple distribution Expectations to create a comprehensive validation suite that covers central tendency, dispersion, and shape of your data distribution.
+- Don't rely on a single distribution Expectation.
+Combine Expectations that check different aspects like the center (`ExpectColumnMeanToBeBetween`), spread (`ExpectColumnQuantileValuesToBeBetween`), and shape (`ExpectColumnKlDivergenceToBeLessThan`) of the distribution.
+Using multiple Expectations in concert gives a more comprehensive validation.
 :::

 ### Row-level Expectations